madduck/tptools/README.md

 * `tpwatcher` — a worker that submits planned matches to a server, such as provided by [tcboard](https://github.com/madduck/tcboard).

+> [!WARNING]
+> Microsoft Access is not a database designed for concurrent access.
+These tools rely on TournamentSoftware writing out every change to the tournament data to the corresponding database file.
+This is probably not guaranteed to work, but it seems to be the case.
+It's entirely possible that on odd-numbered Tuesdays, with a crescent moon and only when it's not raining in the summer months, then changes won't be available to the tools within due time, and there is nothing that can be done given the design choices by TournamentSoftare.
+You've been warned.

 ## Preparation

 To use `tptools`, you must prepare your Windows machine running TournamentSoftware as follows: